-Rule 78.
-Taking From the Table.
+- Rule 77.
+Taking from the Table.
 The affirmative vote of a 2/3 majority of all Senators then elected (or appointed) and qualified shall be required for the adoption of a motion to take any question or proposition from the table after the adoption of a motion to table or lay such question or proposition on the table.
-The provisions of this rule shall apply to motions both in standing committees and the Senate.
+The provisions of this rule shall apply to motions both in standing committees and the Senate. - Rule 78.

-Rule 79.
 Placing Material on Members' Desks.
 No items or material shall be placed upon the desk of any member of the Senate unless any such item or material bears the signature or name of the Senator responsible for its distribution.
-This Rule 79 shall not apply to items or material provided by legislative staff, the Governor or state agencies.
+This Rule 78 shall not apply to items or material provided by legislative staff, the Governor or state agencies. - Rule 79.
+Decorum.
+During the time the Senate is in session professional dress is required on the floor of the Senate.